 I had been living for a month in Oaxaca City when I met Carmelita and Elena at the Basílica de Nuestra Señora de la Soledad.
 In that time, though I was and remain a badly lapsed Catholic, the Baroque church had seen more of me than my usual haunts – the mezcal bars – had.

 Grief works on people in disparate ways.
-It opens them up or closes them down, and Carmelita and Elena rightly saw in my wide eyes a willingness to talk.
-Always immaculately turned out, dressed like twins in embroidered silk huipils, long skirts, and shawls, their hair shining black, they would join me at the back of the church, even though the pews there were rougher-hewn and as hard as railroad ties.
+It opens them up or closes them down, and Carmelita and Elena rightly saw in my eyes a willingness to talk.
+Always immaculately turned out, dressed like twins in embroidered silk huipils, long skirts, and shawls, their hair shining black, they would join me at the back of the church.
 They were patient with my halting Spanish as we talked about everything and nothing, becoming close enough after a few weeks to share confidences.
 “We need to tell you something,” Carmelita said, “it’s very important, and we hope you won’t feel that we’ve misled you.”

 Now in their early 30s, my friends explained that they had been raised by their grandparents, and had worn their current style of dress from a very early age.
 “Many muxes can’t remember being anything else.
 There was never any question that I was one,” Elena said.
 “Everyone knew.
 And they were pleased.
 It is considered a blessing if God gives a family a muxe.”